Users

 After configuring the module you will see the Samba 3 tab when you edit a user.

-Logon hours can be changed.
+Logon hours

 You can also setup terminal server settings.